Gapped momentum states: Holographic models

 The following mechanism emerges in this picture.
 In the hydrodynamic limit, the relevant mode governing the low energy and late time dynamics is a simple diffusive mode.
 Increasing the momentum, the mode undergoes a collision with the first non-hydro and purely imaginary pole (as in Fig. \ref{hydropoles}), producing the $k$-gap effect.
 The model at hand contains an UV cutoff $\mathcal{M}$ which plays the role of the height of the activation barrier in the interatomic potential in liquids in Fig. \ref{potential}.
 For large values of this cutoff, the computations are particularly simple, and the relaxation time is given by $\tau=D/v^2$ where $v$ is not necessarily the speed of light but depends on the details of the theory and is given by the following expression:

 and it is generically smaller than the speed of light.

-It is interesting to note that in the limit of infinite cutoff $\mathcal{M}/T \rightarrow \infty$, the $k$-gap closes, and we are left with a propagating shear wave as in solids.
-This effect should be thought as removing the energy barrier in the potential of fig.\ref{potential}.
+It is interesting to note that in the limit of infinite cutoff $\mathcal{M}/T \rightarrow \infty$, the $k$-gap closes, and we are left with an undamped propagating shear wave as in solids.
+This effect can be thought as setting the activation barrier in Fig. \ref{potential} to infinity so that dynamics is confined to one potential minimum as in solids where plance waves are undamped.

-The emergence of the $k-$gap in this model can be understood from the presence of a non-conserved global symmetry which is related to the $2-$form bulk field used \cite{Grozdanov:2018fic}.
-In fact, the emergence of the $k$-gap is common to other holographic models where global-symmetry techniques are employed.
-We will come back on this point in the next section.
+Interestingly, the emergence of the $k$-gap in this model cannot be understood from the presence of a non-conserved global symmetry which is related to the $2$-form bulk field used \cite{Grozdanov:2018fic}.
+In other words, the $k$-gap is not explained in the quasi-hydrodynamics framework \cite{Grozdanov:2018fic} but emerges due to the appearance of non-hydrodynamic modes, similarly to the approach of generalized hydrodynamics \cite{boon}.

-Another well-known and studied holographic model which gives rise to the $k-$gap is usually called \textit{linear axions model} introduced in Ref. \cite{Andrade:2013gsa}.
+Another well-known and studied holographic model which gives rise to the $k-$gap is usually called the \textit{linear axions model} introduced in Ref. \cite{Andrade:2013gsa}.
 The model is a simple setup to introduce momentum relaxation into the holographic framework using certain specific massive gravity action in the bulk \cite{Vegh:2013sk,Blake:2013owa,Baggioli:2014roa}.
 In particular, the model is written using the 4D bulk action:

 where $M_P$ is the Planck mass and the $\phi^I$ are two massless scalar fields which enjoy shift symmetry.
 The parameter $m$ parametrizes the mass for the graviton fluctuations.
 We can identify the scalar field $\phi^I$ with the St\"uckelberg fields of the massive gravity theory \cite{Rubakov:2008nh,Dubovsky:2004sg,Hinterbichler:2011tt,Alberte:2015isw}.
 We study 4D AdS black brane geometries of the form: